 Not particularly.
 I guess I just enjoyed doing it!

-Do you have any future roles booked as yet?
+Do you have any future roles booked as yet that you can say about?

 Nope!
 We’ll just have to wait and see.